Ontario Home Insurance

 - Personal Liability.
 Most insurance companies will not only provide coverage for your home, but you as well.
 If someone is hurt in your home or on your property, personal liability will protect you from a lawsuit.

-When you are considering taking out new insurance for the home, be sure your insurance company offers coverage for the above four things at the very least.
+When you are considering taking out new insurance for the home, be sure your insurance company or insurance broker offers coverage for the above four things at the very least.

 Contributing Factors and How Home Insurance is Calculated